-*Sleeping bags may take up to two weeks to ship.
-Please check our Shipping Info page for more details.
-Thanks!*
+Please check our Shipping Info page for current shipping times.
+Thanks!

 The Vireo was designed with a single purpose in mind; fast and light alpine climbs where every gram counts.
 With no hood, no zipper and a variable fill (the lower half is rated at 25ºF / -4ºC, the upper half 45ºF / 7ºC) the Vireo shaves every last ounce.
 For maximum efficiency and warmth, pair the bag with a down jacket to not only keep you cozy but also minimize extra gear and weight when it matters most.